bustop69/recruitAce-1/readme.md

 Backend -
 *   Clone this repo
-*   Open the folder in VsCode
+*   Open the back end folder in VS Code
 *   Run command - npm install
 *   In .env file configure the below 3 lines
       *   DB_DATABASE= the schema of your mySQL database